fatihalii/Chat-App/README.md

-# This is an TCP Chat App where you can message other clients on the same network.
+# This is an TCP Chat App where you can message the other clients on the same network.